wp-plugins/adsense-now-lite/readme.txt

 == Screenshots ==

 1. Now!
-Plugin for AdSense "Overview" tab.
+Plugin for AdSense Dashboard.
 2. How to set the options for Now!
 Plugin for AdSense.
 3. Advanced configuration of the plugin.
 4. Options to support safety, compatibility, mobile devices and category/post control.